Holy Trinity Catholic Secondary School (Courtice)

 Holy Trinity Catholic Secondary School is a publicly funded Roman Catholic secondary school in Courtice, Ontario, Canada.

-History

-The Holy Trinity is the Relational Matrix of Life "create, love, act".
-This school's name honours the prominent place of the Holy Trinity in the Christian faith.

 The school was founded in 2003 and has been located at its current site since 2003.

 CASA

 Holy Trinity is home to a Centre for Autism Spectrum Assistance program (CASA).
 The program works with autistic children and uses dedicated teachers, specially designed classrooms and a Snoezelen room.
 The program supports 12 students.

 Athletic programs

 Holy Trinity has won several championships since opening in sports such as football, basketball, soccer, hockey, and have had students earn medals in wrestling.
 The Senior Girls' Basketball team has made two consecutive appearances in the provincial championships (2005, 2006).
 Senior Boys' (2005, 2009) and Senior Girls' (2007) Soccer teams have also made appearances in the provincial championships.
 The school is home to the 2007 'AA' LOSSA Junior Girls', Senior Girls' and Junior Boys' Soccer champions.
 The Boys Varsity Field lacrosse team has become somewhat of a powerhouse program, capturing 'AA' LOSSA gold in 2008, 2015, 2016, 2017, 2018, 2019, and 2022.
-In addition to the LOSSA golds, the Varsity Lacrosse team captured gold at OFSSA Field Lacrosse Festival in 2016, 2019, and 2022, along with Bronze in the 2017 edition of the event"OFSSA Past Results".
+In addition to the LOSSA golds, the Varsity Lacrosse team captured gold at OFSSA Field Lacrosse Festival in 2016, 2019, and 2022, along with Bronze in the 2017 edition of the event.